Leaning on faith, Louisville mourns victims of mass shooting

 U.S. Rep. Morgan McGarvey, a Louisville native, spoke of the city’s reputation as “the biggest small town in America.”
 He said he calls it “Louisvillage” because everyone is connected to just about everyone else, compounding the grief echoing across the city.

 He knew Eckert.
 And the maid of honor at his wedding — whose children are his godchildren — called him from the Barricks’ home Monday.
 She is close with the family, and said his wife hadn’t heard from him and asked McGarvey to find out if he was alive.
-McGarvery called the police, then had to call her back to say he wasn’t on the list of survivors.
+McGarvey called the police, then had to call her back to say he wasn’t on the list of survivors.

 “She had to tell their two small children that their father would never come home from work,” McGarvey said.